timacdonald/json-api/README.md

 - [ ] Handle loading relations on a already in memory object with Spatie Query builder (PR)
 - [ ] strict mode that throws when duplicates are found in includes
 - [ ] make structure more deterministic by forcing included to always be available
+- [ ] Resource identifier links and meta as a new concept different to normal resource links and relationships.